satyarat/dsot-documents/Preamble.md

 In order to achieve this mechanism, the following principles are determined:

-1. Closed to any dominion, influence or alterations
+1. System to be closed to any dominion, influence or alterations
 2. Data should always be immutable
 3. Output should not be affected by data corruption
-4. There is a way for data to persist as long as required
+4. There is a way for data to persist for as long as required
 5. Data not to be used for unintended purposes
 6. Data not to be accessed in anyway other than the system permits
-7. Intuitive, easy and secure ways to be made available to the user to protect their data and exchange messages
+7. Simple APIs to be made available to the end user to exchange and protect messages
-8. Be simple, as much as possible
+8. Bear simplicity, as much as possible